Margaret of France, Queen of England: Queenship

 Edward was then 60 years old, at least 40 years older than his bride.
 The wedding took place at Canterbury on 10 September 1299.
 Margaret was never crowned due to financial constraints, being the first uncrowned queen since the Conquest.
 This in no way lessened her dignity as the king's wife, however, for she used the royal title in her letters and documents, and appeared publicly wearing a crown even though she had not received one during a formal rite of investiture.

 Edward soon returned to the Scottish border to continue his campaigns and left Margaret in London, but she had become pregnant quickly after the wedding.
 After several months, bored and lonely, the young queen decided to join her husband.
 Nothing could have pleased the king more, for Margaret's actions reminded him of his first wife Eleanor, who had had two of her sixteen children abroad.
 In less than a year Margaret gave birth to a son, Thomas, who was named after Thomas Becket, since she had prayed to him during her pregnancy.
 The next year she gave birth to another son, Edmund.

 Many who fell under the king's wrath were saved from too stern a punishment by the queen's influence over her husband, and the statement, Pardoned solely on the intercession of our dearest consort, queen Margaret of England, appears.
 In 1305, the young queen acted as a mediator between her step-son and husband, reconciling the heir apparent to his aging father, and calming her husband's wrath.
-She and her stepson, who was only two years younger than she, also became fond of each other: he once made her a gift of an expensive ruby and gold ring, and she on one occasion rescued many of the prince's friends from the wrath of the king.
+She and her stepson, who was only five years younger than she, also became fond of each other: he once made her a gift of an expensive ruby and gold ring, and she on one occasion rescued many of the prince's friends from the wrath of the king.

 Margaret favoured the Franciscan order and was a benefactress of a new foundation at Newgate.
 She employed the minstrel Guy de Psaltery and both she and her husband liked to play chess.
 The mismatched couple were blissfully happy.
 When her sister Blanche died in 1305, Edward ordered full court mourning to please his wife.
 He had realised the wife he had gained was "a pearl of great price" as Margaret was respected for her beauty, virtue, and piety.
 The same year Margaret gave birth to a girl, Eleanor, named in honour of Edward's first wife, a choice which surprised many, and showed Margaret's unjealous nature.

 In 1307, when Edward went on summer campaign to Scotland, Margaret accompanied him.
 Edward died in Burgh by Sands.